martinecker/SkellyUltra/README.md

 **Important**: The REST server requires `pipewire`, `bluetoothctl`, and related audio tools on the Linux host where it runs.

 **Important**: When using a Raspberry Pi to run the server it is *highly* recommended to use a dedicated Bluetooth USB dongle.
 The built-in Bluetooth controller usually has problems to stream audio to a classic Bluetooth speaker device like the Ultra Skelly, resulting in very choppy playback.
+I've successfully used the TP-Link UB500 Plus.

 For installation and setup of the REST server, see the [REST Server Documentation](custom_components/skelly_ultra/skelly_ultra_srv/README.md).